 I make pesto at least once a week, so the fresh green fennel frond pesto was a natural solution.
 And as if the fennel was not enough for flavour, I decided to use the Basil oil I had made recently, instead of just plain Olive oil.
 As pesto is normally made with basil and olive oil, the combination of the fennel, the pine nuts and the basil oil - well, finger lickin' good, if I say so myself!

-Of course, you could use extra virgin Olive oil instead of the basil oil, and almonds or walnuts instead of the pine nuts, but if you are able to lay your hands on a bunch of fresh basil, then I suggest you follow my recipe, make the basil oil and use it for the fennel frond pesto.
+You could use extra virgin Olive oil instead of the basil oil, and almonds or walnuts instead of the pine nuts, but if you are able to lay your hands on a bunch of fresh basil, then I suggest you follow my recipe, make the basil oil and use it for the fennel frond pesto.
 The flavour combination of basil oil, fennel fronds, pine nuts, is just special!

 Let me know if you try these two recipes, and how they turned out!
 I'm going to make a large batch and freeze it so I can always have some stock of fennel frond pesto on hand.